EFD 2014 Speakers and Workshop Summaries

 Organic Herd Health Management

 When an organic animal gets sick, how do we respond?
 Dr. Susan Beal, DVM, has spent over 25 years answering this question: in her own practice, in workshops for farmers, and in conversations and presentations with veterinarians across North America.
-During her presentation, she’ll share her approaches to common herd health issues as well as her favourite “tools in the box” to treat them.
-The second part of the presentation will be discussion-based – attendees should come prepared to ask lots of questions and share their own experiences.
+During her presentation, she shared her approaches to common herd health issues as well as her favourite “tools in the box” to treat them.
+The second part of the presentation was discussion-based.

 EFAO: Market Grower Panel Discussion on Profitability

-The Market Grower Panel will bring together three growers from eastern Ontario who will bring their unique perspectives on what makes a market garden efficient, profitable, and successful.
-Each will speak briefly on their use of record keeping as a way to understand their costs of production and assess their profitability, and their process of deciding on investments in scale-appropriate technologies for their operations.
-Group discussion with the audience will capture even more strategies and techniques for achieving profitability, and will give opportunity for experienced and new growers to interact and learn from each other.
+The Market Grower Panel brought together three growers from eastern Ontario with unique perspectives on what makes a market garden efficient, profitable, and successful.
+Each spoke briefly on their use of record-keeping as a way to understand their costs of production and assess their profitability, and their process of deciding on investments in scale-appropriate technologies for their operations.
+Group discussion with the audience captured additional strategies and techniques for achieving profitability.

 Pollination in organic agriculture: Applying ecological principles